ericx20/Reindeer-Rain/README.md

 # Reindeer-Rain
 A game about dodging raining reindeers from the sky.
-Written in Python with Pygame
+This was so much fun to make.

+Move the elf left and right to dodge the raining reindeers and collect power-ups to heal and protect yourself.
 ![alt text](https://i.imgur.com/EXoPaDQ.png)

 Also has a fancy leaderboard that displays high scores